samrum/OnStarJS/README.md

 Because of this, the test will require actual OnStar credentials to run.
 To provide them, copy `.env.example` to `.env` and replace the placeholder values inside.

     yarn test:functional

-### All

-Run both unit and functional tests

-    yarn test

 # Credits